Nurse & Health Services

 When it is necessary to administer medication during school hours, the student's parent, legal guardian or authorized representative must deliver all prescription and non-prescription medication, along with a completed Medication Administration Authorization Form, to the school nurse.
 The school nurse will administer all medication.

 All medications adminsitered in school require the completion of the Medication Administration Authorization form.
 No medication will be administered by the nurse without proper physician's orders on file.

-View page 12 of The Vanguard School Family Handbook for complete requirements regarding medications administered by the school nurse.
+View pages 12 and 13 of The Vanguard School Family Handbook for complete requirements regarding medications administered by the school nurse.